A small forecourt now positioned away from the A2.

 Elf's redevelopment was surpassed by a larger proposal to add a restaurant, but this was refused planning permission on traffic grounds.

-Current site owner Simon Privett purchased the site in late 1998.
+The site was sold to Simon Privett in late 1998.
 They rebranded the site to BP and introduced a SPAR store.
-In the mid-2000s, the site featured a blimp attached to the forecourt building promoting it to A2 traffic.
+A blimp was attached to the forecourt building to promote it to passing traffic in the mid-2000s.

 A new Greggs unit opened within the SPAR store on 21 July 2022.
 Following to opening of the store, the mural of the original Tollgate filling station was removed from the external windows, in favour of new Greggs promotion material.